Where do I start?

 When do I find out if I won?

-Winners will be announced after January 22 within a number of days.
+Winners will be announced mid-late February 2023.
 Check back on this website for a list of winning videos.
-If you’re the winner, we will contact you via email.
-If not, please do not give up.
+Once determined, we will contact all entrants by email.
+If you do not win this year, please do not give up.
 We will be doing this again next year.

 What are the exact dates of the competition?

-Videos and permission forms can be submitted beginning September 9, 2019.
-All videos must be submitted by 11:59 pm M.S.T. on Wednesday, January 22, 2020.
+Videos and permission forms can be submitted beginning noon MT September 14, 2022.
+All videos must be submitted by noon M.S.T. on Wednesday, January 18, 2023.
 The website will no longer accept videos after that time.

 What is required to submit a video?

-Competitors are required to submit a 3-minute or less video in addition to a parental consent form online before on or before January 22, 2020.
+Competitors are required to submit a 3-minute or less video in addition to a parental consent form online before on or before noon MT January 18, 2023.
 Competitors must submit a parental consent form if under the age of 18 prior to their video being posted online for public viewing.

 Who has to have a parental consent form?